 The Committee noted that the Symposium was quite a success.
 The Committee felt that the contents of the Symposium papers were not completely scientific in nature and therefore did not require peer review.
 The Committee agreed that the Symposium proceedings be published in one hard cover volume of the Journal of Northwest Atlantic Fisheries Science, and the editorial review be done by the convener H. Lassen (EU-Denmark) and the Assistant Executive Secretary, T. Amaratunga.
-With respect to the papers from the concurrent session, STACPUB agreed they should be submitted for consideration for publication in the normal NAFO series apart from the Symposium contributions, and thanked the Assistant Executive Secretary in advance for doing this job.
+With respect to the papers from the concurrent session, STACPUB agreed they should be submitted for consideration for publication in the normal 'NAFO series apart from the Symposium Proceedings.
+The Committee recognized the workload connected with the editing of the Symposium contributions, and thanked the Assistant Executive Secretary in advance for doing this job.
 The Committee recommended that the book on the 10-12 September 1997 Symposium Proceedings will contain an introduction page by the convener and a page on the editorial work by the Assistant Executive Secretary.